2022 Johor state election

 Village in Batu Pahat District during the election.

 The 2022 Johor state election, formally the 15th Johor general election, took place on 12 March 2022.
 The election was to elect 56 members of the 15th Johor State Legislative Assembly.
 The previous assembly was dissolved on 22 January 2022.

-The state election was conducted in the midst of the 2020-22 Malaysian political crisis and the COVID-19 pandemic in Malaysia.
+The state election was conducted in the midst of the 2020–2022 Malaysian political crisis and the COVID-19 pandemic in Malaysia.
 The state election is notable for being the first elections to have UNDI18 voters, where 18-year-olds were allowed to vote.

 The snap election was called prematurely after the government led by Menteri Besar Hasni Mohammad had lost a simple majority in the legislature, being left with a minority government of just 28 seats, above one seat against the 27 seats of the opposition following the death of Kempas assemblyman and former Menteri Besar Osman Sapian on 21 December 2021 before the dissolution.
-The Sultan of Johor, Sultan Ibrahim Ismail consented to the dissolution of the Johor State Legislative Assembly on 22 January 2022.
+The Sultan of Johor, Sultan Ibrahim Iskandar consented to the dissolution of the Johor State Legislative Assembly on 22 January 2022.

 The state election is the fourth election after the 2018 general election, resulting in the most non-simultaneous elections between federal and state elections in a single 5-year term of parliament in the nation's history.
 The state election is also the third election after Ismail Sabri Yaakob took over as Prime Minister in August 2021.
 The state election would also be the first in which 18-20 year olds are eligible to vote after the gazettement of the constitutional amendment on 15 December 2021.

-Barisan Nasional (BN) continued its landslide winning streak in recent state elections, winning 40 seats and a two-thirds majority.
-Pakatan Harapan (PH) suffered heavy losses, winning only 12 seats.
-Perikatan Nasional (PN) won just 3 seats.
+Barisan Nasional (BN) continued its landslide winning streak in recent state elections, capturing 40 seats to secure its first standalone supermajority in Johor since 2008.
+Meanwhile, Pakatan Harapan (PH) suffered heavy losses, retaining only 12 seats, while Perikatan Nasional (PN) took just 3 seats.
 The Malaysian United Democratic Alliance (MUDA) won 1 seat in its election debut.

 Election cycles

 Johor became the fourth state in Malaysia to not hold its state elections simultaneously with national elections, after Sarawak (since 1979), Sabah (since 2020), and Malacca (since 2021).

 Kelantan (1978–1982) held its state election in March 1978 following a political crisis the previous year, but national elections were held only 4 months later.
-Since then election cycles in Kelantan have synchronized with national elections.
+Since then, election cycles in Kelantan have synchronized with national elections.